 Today, Manjakkudi has evolved to become a knowledge hub with 4,000 students from 300 villages commuting daily to study in the three educational institutions located in this region.

-Manjakkudi represents a socio-economic eco-system that has embraced modernity yet maintained its essential rural ethos.
-The integrated community development programme by SDET aims to create societal change and progress from the grassroots without compromising the character of rural traditions, culture and lifestyle.
+The integrated community programme in Manjakkudi aims to create societal change and progress from the grassroots.
+The aim is to work towards development without compromising the essential character of the rural traditions, culture and lifestyle.